fivdi/pigpio/README.md

 enable fast GPIO, PWM, servo control, state change notification and interrupt handling with **Node.js** on the Raspberry Pi Zero, 1, 2, 3 or 4.

-**At the moment both the pigpio Node.js module and the pigpio C library are experimental on the Raspberry Pi 4 Model B.**

 pigpio supports Node.js versions 10, 12, 14, 15 and 16.

 ## Contents